Tackle all your get-healthy, be-stronger, love-your-body goals with our exclusive weight loss challenge—and be ready to experience lasting results.

-We want you to feel better than ever this year, and our Shape Slim Down workouts and diet advice can help you get there.
-Follow along with our weight loss challenge calendar that includes seven of the biggest fat-burning moves out there, and watch as trainer and Instagram fitness sensation Anna Victoria demonstrates how to perfect these powerful moves.
-Who better to push you to reach your full strong-and-sexy potential then the creator of The Fit Body Guides?
+We want you to feel better than ever in your body—and our 30-day slim-down challenge can help you get there.
+Follow along with our weight loss challenge calendar that includes seven of the biggest fat-burning exercises out there (yes, including burpees), and watch as trainer and Instagram fitness sensation Anna Victoria demonstrates how to perfect these powerful moves.
+Who better to push you to reach your full potential than the creator of The Fit Body Guides?
 You’ll repeat each exercise weekly, adding reps as you go along.
-Combine these mega moves with our healthy eating tips that challenge you to make small changes throughout the month, and you’ll be svelte and slim right on schedule for Valentine’s Day.
+Combine these mega moves with our healthy eating tips that challenge you to make small changes throughout the month, and you’ll feel a serious difference when these four weeks are up.
 Yes, you absolutely can lose weight in 30 days.

 Weight Loss Exercise: Plyo Push-Up

 Weight Loss Exercise: Speed Skater Lunge

 Standing, jump right foot to right, bending left leg and crossing it behind right to land in a deep lunge with right leg bent 90 degrees and on ball of left foot, leg slightly bent (keep butt as low as possible).
 Reach left arm across body to touch floor in front of right toes (to make it easier, touch right shin or just reach right).
 Switch sides; repeat.
 Continue quickly alternating sides.

 Standing, lunge forward with left foot, bending knees 90 degrees.
 Jump as high as you can, swinging arms overhead and switching legs in air.
 Land with arms by sides and right foot forward, immediately bending knees.
 Continue quickly alternating sides.